Servings over 140 NZ Companies Exporting Certified Organic Products to 90 markets around the world.

 The Organic Exporters Association has been a champion for organic regulation in New Zealand since 2012.
 The Executive Director was one the three foundation members in the inaugural “New Zealand Organic Regulations Working Group” in 2012.
 The Organic Exporters Association published the first Organic Regulations “White Paper” in 2015 for consultation with MPI.

-This year in August we met with the Food Safety Minister, the Honourable David Bennett in August to provide further framework.
+Last year in August 2017 we met with the Food Safety Minister, the Honourable David Bennett to provide further framework.
 The Minister had also met with Doug Voss from OANZ earlier that month.
 We are working together to support the governments organic regulation project.

 The change of government has not dampened the pace.
-In November some of your Organic Exporters executive team met with government officials who are charged with part of the organic regulation team.
-The new Minister for Agriculture Hon Damien O'Connor said their is a real opportunity with organics and he expects to see a clear timeline for a national standard for organics before Christmas.
+In November 2017 some of your Organic Exporters executive team met with government officials who are charged with part of the organic regulation team.
+The new Minister for Agriculture Hon Damien O'Connor said their is a real opportunity with organics and he expected to see a clear timeline for a national standard for organics before Christmas.
+This year in 2018 we are waiting for the government position on this matter.

 2018 BioFach Nuremberg